 Playing with others offers some significant advantages, but it also impacts gameplay in a few noteworthy ways.

 When you’re in a party, you can see the health and current status of your party members in their portraits at the top of your screen.
 If you’d like to get right into the action with them, you can teleport instantly to the current location of your party members by selecting their banners in town.
 Finally, you can trade items with other players.
-On PC, this is done by right-clicking on their portraits and choosing "Trade," which will bring up a trading window that will allow you to exchange items and gold.
+On PC, this is done by right-clicking on their portraits and choosing "Trade," which will bring up a trading window that will allow you to exchange items.
 On Consoles, you can trade with online or system-linked players through the ‘party’ menu (Xbox 360: BACK; PlayStation®3: SELECT, and navigate to ‘party’) by selecting ‘offer item’ or ‘offer gold’ to indicate what you’d like to exchange.

 "Loot" in groups is individualized: each player finds their own personal items and gold on the corpses of slain foes or inside chests.
 It's impossible to steal items another player finds.